Treatment algorithm

 desmopressin

-The treatment of choice is the synthetic, long-acting arginine vasopressin (AVP) analog desmopressin (also known as DDAVP).[65]
+The treatment of choice is the synthetic, long-acting arginine vasopressin (AVP) analogue desmopressin (also known as DDAVP).[66]
 Oral, intranasal, and parenteral formulations are available.
-Patient preference is important in choosing formulation, and an individualized dosing schedule is required.
+Patient preference is important in choosing formulation, and an individualised dosing schedule is required.

 Treatment should be started at low dose, with increments based on response and serum sodium test results.
 The average duration of action per dose is 6 to 18 hours.

-In some patients with mild AVP-D, a single nighttime dose is sufficient to control symptoms.[3]
+In some patients with mild AVP-D, a single night-time dose may be sufficient to control symptoms.[3]

 Treatment of AVP-D in small children is challenging.
 Rapid changes in serum osmolality can occur.[65]